 Ms. Yiu is also a researcher with the UNU-IAS Operating Unit Ishikawa / Kanazawa (OUIK), focusing on policy making for the sustainable development of agriculture, forestry and fisheries, and rural revitalization.
 Her research interests include the socio-economic interconnectedness of satoyama and satoumi (SEPLS), as well as related ecosystem services and biodiversity conservation.
 She is also the lead researcher for OUIK “Noto’s Satoumi Movement”.

 Ms. Yiu is a Singaporean citizen, fluent in English, Mandarin and Japanese.
-She obtained her Masters Degree in Public Policy from the Graduate School of Public Policy, The University of Tokyo, as a Japanese government scholarship (MEXT) recipient.
-With a strong interest in environmental issues, particularly in ocean and biodiversity conservation, she has also completed the Ocean Alliance Programme at The University of Tokyo, and wrote her research paper on Satoumi: The Japanese Way of Coastal Management and its Role in Biodiversity Conservation.
-Ms. Yiu obtained her Bachelors Degree in Arts with first class honors at the National University of Singapore, double majoring in Japanese Studies and Psychology.
+She is obtained her PhD from the Graduate School of Agricultural and Life Sciences, The University of Tokyo, specializing in global fisheries studies.
+She took a Masters Degree in Public Policy from the Graduate School of Public Policy, The University of Tokyo, as a Japanese government scholarship (MEXT) recipient in 2012.
+She has a Bachelor of Arts with first class honors from the National University of Singapore, having double majored in Japanese Studies and Psychology.